 Catalysti is a new association, founded in 2013, to make artists of non-Finnish origin more visible and audible.
 It gathers transcultural artists living and working in Finland, and is also open to Finnish artists with a transcultural background.

-Since 2013 Catalysti has produced more than forty art events driven by transcultural artists.
+Since 2013 Catalysti has produced more than fifty art events driven by transcultural artists.

 Catalysti stands for diversity in the art and cultural field, aiming to shift and shake the borders between native and foreign in Finnish society.

 All art fields are represented and welcome.
-Catalysti creates networks and possibilities for transcultural artists in the Finnish art field, gathering at the moment about 150 members.
+Catalysti creates networks and possibilities for transcultural artists in the Finnish art field, gathering at the moment more than 170 members.

 Catalysti combines multidisciplinarity, various media and often technology.
 It includes artists from different communities, which can be important for second-generation immigrants, as examples of integration.
-Through art practices and workshops, it aims to foster a better integration in the Finnish society.
+Through art practices and workshops, it aims to foster a better integration into Finnish society.

 The pool of artist profiles is at the core of our association: by knowing each other and our artistic activities, we can get a stronger and clearer voice in cultural affairs in Finland.